knative/docs/contributing/new-page-template.md

 # The linkTitle field (above) is optional; use it to provide a shorter link if your page title is very long
 weight: 10 # This affects the placement of the link in the sidebar on the left.
 Pages are ordered from top to bottom by weight, lowest to highest.
 type: "docs" # You won't need to update this.
-aliases:
+#aliases:
+#  - /docs/example/redirect/moved-renamed-page
+#  - /docs/another-example
-  - # Has the page ever moved?
-If yes, include the prior location here, starting with /docs/, and the old URL will redirect to the new location.
-For a new page, there should be no aliases.
+# Has the page ever moved?
+If yes, include the prior location above, starting with path from the site root (for example /docs/, /blog/, or /community/).
+The old URL will redirect to this new file.
+For a new pages, "aliases" are not required.
 ---

 This guide shows you how to do something very cool.
 Make sure to include